thomasdarimont/js-storytelling/readme.md

 # Visualize Spoken Text

 This toy project demonstrates the use of Google Chrome's `webkitSpeechRecognition` API.

+The idea was to create a visual experience similar to the [CultureHubNode](https://github.com/mncmncmnc/CultureHubNode) project.

 ## Running the example